geekyants-anupam-saha/x-signature-FE/README.md

 npm install
 Please make sure expo is installed since it is a expo based app.

-# To start the development server and storybook in development mode
+# To start the development server
-yarn web
 ```